Ashfaqur4988/react-ecommerce-backEnd/README.md

 there was an issue which states that whenever we loggedIn from any user it always picked a random token
 solution: inside index, passport strategy we need to find the user by its id User.findById and the argument inside is the jwt_payload.id this resolves the issue

+Auth controller:
+checkAuth, this will just check whether the user is authenticated or not checkAuth is added in the routes

+in index and auth controller sending { id: user.id, role: user.role, token(index js file) } in place of token as response

+PAYMENT with STRIPE integration: make an account in stripe and go to react stripe docs npm install --save stripe to install in the backend stripe keys should be stored securely making a payment section in the index.js page, copy the code in the docs, paste it and modify removed unnecessary codes

+GO TO FRONTEND and SET UP THE REQUIRED CODE

+removed calculate total amount, we can get it from req body added our totalAmount directly from req.body and multiplied by hundred to manipulate and get the original amount

+get the payment acknowledgement, this is where the concept of WEBHOOKS come into play: read the docs and copy the code as it is, then go to the developers dashboard and create your webhook

+stripe donot allow webhooks in the dev env so we need to download the stripe CLI and then we can test it in dev

+install stripe cli and do the required procedures to get access and make a webHook in our server
+webHook: take the commands and run it in the terminal allow raw data (for testing)

+1. create an endpoint on your server that you can send data to when the customer has been charged by stripe
+2. set up webhook endpoints on your server with stripe
+3. configure webhooks using the dashboard or api keys from stripe
+4. add code to listen for events sent over HTTP POST requests coming from stripe
+5. handle these events
+6. respond back with status code 200 OK
+7. if everything goes well, stripe will keep sending those notifications forever (unless something changes)
+8. make sure your app handles duplicate payments gracefully
+9. test it out!

+a meta has been sent to the webhook by react for the confirmation with order id

+DOTENV file:
+to keep all our secret keys we need to make a .env file require it with .config() then put all the secret keys and critical data there and in place of then use process.env.NAME_OF_THE_KEYS